liufangbaishikele/Soybean_rhizosphere_microbiome/2018_fungicide/Seed_treatment/ITS/Community_analysis_summary.md

 Total     14   3.2090 1.00000
 ```

+### Marjor conclusions

+* For fungi community soybean development impacts are comparatively low compared with bacteria community, with 16%, 12% and 9% variations could be explained by collection time for Bulk, Rhizosphere and Endosphere samples.

+* Fungi community of presowing soil samples are similar to 1wk/4wk bulk soil samples.

+* Collection time impact could be indicated by fungi community difference between different collection time, including presowing, Bulk_1wk and Bulk_3wk as well as Bulk_4wk.
+We found distinct microbial community of Bulk_3wk compared with Bulk_1wk, Bulk_4wk and Pre-sowing samples.

+* The community difference of bulk soil was strongly impacted by read_depth.
+Fungi community difference along soybean development stages changes and this change pattern differs between pre-rarefied data and rarefied data.

+* Soil, Bulk and Rhizosphere were subseted to quantify the Time and Compartment impacts.

 ## Plot difference for fungi is stronger than taht on bacteria community?
 ## One thing I want to know is if the Time effects on Bulk, Rhizosphere and Endosphere samples??
 ## Another thing want to figure out how strong compartment difference it is in 1 week, 3 weeks and 4 weeks samples?